mafifnyc/qaae-lab/06-java/src/README.md

  15. Write a method to add two numbers in Calculator class.
  16. Write a method to deduct two numbers in Calculator class.
 Return the result
  17. Write a method to add three numbers in Calculator class.
 Return the result.
- 18. Write a method to deduct three numbers in Calculator class.
-Return the result.

 ### Feel free to add many more similar things what you use in your computer every day.